 Commonly Shared Symptoms between Sleep Apnea and ADHD

 Believe it or not, sleep apnea and ADHD can have similar effects on the lives of patients.
 Some of their shared symptoms include:

 - Memory problems

-If you notice any of these symptoms occurring, you may be suffering from one or both of these conditions.
-Due to the multiple overlapping symptoms, it’s easy to get an incorrect diagnosis.
-If you have some ADHD symptoms that are prevalent but others that aren’t, we recommend you take a sleep study to ensure your condition is diagnosed correctly.
+If you’ve noticed any of these symptoms, you may be suffering from one or both of these conditions.
+Due to the multiple overlapping symptoms of sleep apnea and ADHD, it’s surprisingly easy to get an incorrect diagnosis.
+Taking part in a sleep study can help ensure your condition is identified with certainty.

 The Benefits of a Sleep Study

-Obstructive sleep apnea (OSA) is a sleeping disorder that causes your throat muscles to relax, blocking your airway and interfering with your ability to breathe.
-This process wakes you constantly throughout the night, often without your knowledge, leaving you with minimal energy or motivation during the day.
+Obstructive sleep apnea (OSA) is a sleep disorder that causes your throat muscles to relax, blocking your airway and interfering with your ability to breathe during sleep.
+This process wakes you constantly throughout the night, often without your knowledge, and leaves you with minimal energy or motivation during the day.

-If you’re diagnosed with sleep apnea, we offer a couple of treatment solutions for you to choose from.
-One of these options is a CPAP device, which pumps a steady flow of oxygen to keep your airway open, allowing you to breathe freely.
+If you’re diagnosed with sleep apnea, we offer several effective treatment solutions for you to choose from.
+One of these options is a CPAP device, which pumps a steady flow of oxygen to keep your airway open and allow you to breathe freely.